Fabien Garcia

-Fabien Garcia (born 14 July 1994) is a French professional footballer who plays as a centre-back for Liga 2 club Persela Lamongan.
+Fabien Garcia (born 14 July 1994) is a French professional footballer who plays as a centre-back for Sanremese.

 Garcia and San Antonio FC mutually agreed to part ways on 11 January 2024.

 On 23 February 2024, Garcia signed with USL Championship side Las Vegas Lights FC.
 Garcia's contract with Las Vegas was mutually terminated on 11 July 2024.